-Please note: This course will be delivered in person at the Colchester campus.
-Online study is not available for this course.
+Please note: This course will be taught online only.
+In person study is not available for this course.

 Iulia Cioroianu is a Lecturer in the Department of Politics, Languages and International Studies at University of Bath, and an affiliate of the Institute for Policy Research and the ART-AI Centre for Doctoral Training.
 Iulia is a computational social scientist who studies the effects of social media and online information exposure on political competition and polarization using natural language processing and quantitative text analysis, machine learning and survey experiments.
 She holds a Ph.D. in Political Science from New York University and an M.A. from Central European University.
 Before joining the University of Bath, she was a research fellow in the Q-Step Centre for Quantitative Social Sciences at the University of Exeter, and a teaching fellow in the LSE Department of Methodology.

 Our world is increasingly being recorded as digital text, capturing human knowledge and interactions to an unprecedented level and providing a rich source of data for researchers across different academic disciplines and subjects.
 Consequently, computational text analysis methods and tools are becoming increasingly popular and starting to make their way into the core research methods curriculum.

 This course is designed to provide social science researchers an entry point to computational text analysis.
 Participants will gain hands-on experience designing and implementing a quantitative text analysis research project and will learn to discuss, evaluate and interpret the results.
 Each class consists of a 2-hours lecture followed by a 1.5 hours lab in which participants apply the methods covered in the lecture in R.

 We will start with an overview of computational text analysis methods and discuss examples of their application across multiple disciplines and research fields.
 We will then survey the main ways in which text data can be acquired and present several major online text data sources.